‘’All young designers need the basic information. If they don’t have it – they will not use fur in the future.’’

 The aim is to promoted fur in fashion and help for raising more awareness and knowledge of the European fur sector amongst young people.

-The joint efforts provided fashion and design students with a week-long journey in the fur world covering the most important parts of the value chain.
+The joint efforts provided fashion and design students with a journey in the fur world covering the most important parts of the value chain.

 Participants were given all they needed – tools, fur materials, samples, presentations of special techniques in fur processing and most importantly – visits to fox and mink farms.